jsdw/angu/README.md

 # Angu

-A small library that can be used to implement and safely evaluate DSLs (Domain Specific Languages) in the browser or in NodeJS.
+A small, zero-dependency library that can be used to build and evaluate mini-languages in the browser or in NodeJS.
 You have complete control over every operation performed, and this library takes care of the nitty gritty of the parsing and such.

-Zero dependencies, and comes with javascript typings (usage optional).
+Comes with TypeScript typings (usage optional).

 We can use this to create a simple in-browser calculator to evaluate things like: